 Construction History on the Frontier, Seattle, July 20-22, 2017

-Jeffrey Karl Ochsner FAIA, professor in the Department of Architecture at the University of Washington, will discuss the architectural history of the region through the lens of construction history.
+Jeffrey Karl Ochsner FAIA, professor in the Department of Architecture at the University of Washington, presented The Architectural / Technical History of Seattle and Environs, the architectural history of the region through the lens of construction history.
 In the Northwest, changing styles often accompanied a change in building material, charting the progression of architecture from the 19th century to today.
 Ochsner served as Chair of the Department of Architecture from 1996 to 2002 and is Associate Dean for Academic Affairs, College of Built Environments.
 He is author of H. H. Richardson: Complete Architectural Works (1982), editor and co-author of Shaping Seattle Architecture: A Historical Guide to the Architects, co-author of Distant Corner: Seattle Architects and the Legacy of H. H. Richardson (2003), and author of Lionel H. Pries, Architect, Artist, Educator: From Arts & Crafts to Modern Architecture (2007), and Furniture Studio: Materials, Craft, and Architecture (2012).
 He has published articles in the Journal of the Society of Architectural Historians, JAE: Journal of Architectural Education, Fabrications, Pacific Northwest Quarterly, American Imago, ARCADE and other journals.
 He has twice won the College of Built Environments Lionel Pries Award for teaching excellence and is a Fellow in the American Institute of Architects (AIA) and a recipient of the Association of College Schools of Architecture (ACSA) Distinguished Professor Award.

 We Built Seattle – Panel Presentation

 Thursday, July 20th, 5:30pm to 7:30pm